 Albus Dumbledore sighed wearily.
 He had more than enough on his plate right then, with both the beginning of another school year, and the up coming tri-wizard tournament.
 Yet Fudge still insisted on coming to him for all problems that turned up for the World Cup.
 It had almost skipped his mind entirely that, in a little over two weeks, Harry Potter would be fourteen.
 If he was still alive that was.
 There were times when Albus nearly lost hope of finding the boy.

 Still, Albus wasn't going to give up.
 He still didn't know how much faith he put into prophecies, but he couldn't imagine that Harry would be done in by anything but Voldemort, unless Voldemort was killed first.
 He knew that Riddle was still alive, as he had long believed.
-Riddle had given himself away two and a half years ago when Albus had hidden the Philosopher's stone under the Shrieking Shack.
+Riddle had given himself away two and a half years ago when Albus had pretended to hide the Philosopher's stone under the Shrieking Shack.

 Unfortunately, that had not been the last time that Hogwarts had been troubled by him.
 Only one year later, one of Riddle's Horcruxes had run amok in his school.
 Many of his students had been petrified, and one had been possessed and traumatized by the ordeal.
 Thankfully, her brother and his friend had figured things out and gone to Professor McGonagall, who had stunned the poor Weasley girl in the back.
 It was not before a student was bitten by a basilisk though, a poor young Hufflepuff second year.